knl-kolhe/BE-Project/README.md

 We fed this dataset to a siamese network.
 The loss function we used was the contrastive loss function.
 The training set accuracy was 99% and the test set accuracy was 95%.
 But the model was not robust under bad lighting conditions.
 To improve the robustness of the model, we tried using a gamma correction to preprocess the image before training.
 This gave us a marginal improvement of 1-2%.

+Repository for my group's BE Project.
+Members: Kunal Kolhe, Pranav Raka, Aishwarya Karad,  Sakshi Agrawal.
+Project is to validate online transactions using face recognition.